-Prerequisite: ENGL 3400: A study of key formal and theoretical elements in 20th and 21st century Anglophone creative nonfiction and creative nonfiction in translation.
+Prerequisite: ENGL 3060 or CWCL 3400.
+A study of key formal and theoretical elements in 20th and 21st century Anglophone creative nonfiction and creative nonfiction in translation.
 The course will emphasize creative nonfiction as genre, with a reflection on craft and issues related to its narrative and lyric structures.